AskTheApi/asktheapi-team-builder/README.md

 )
 ```

-## MCP (Model Control Protocol) Support
+## MCP (Model Context Protocol) Support

-The library includes built-in support for Model Control Protocol, allowing you to expose your agent teams as API endpoints with automatic tool generation from OpenAPI specifications.
+The library includes built-in support for Model Context Protocol, allowing you to expose your agent teams as API endpoints with automatic tool generation from OpenAPI specifications.

 ```python
 from asktheapi_team_builder import MCPService, MCPConfig